-Applicant neither documented which delinquent debts arose from circumstances beyond his control, nor showed that he acted responsibly under such circumstances, as required for mitigation under AG $\P$ 20(b).
+Applicant neither claimed that his debts arose from circumstances beyond his control, nor showed that he acted responsibly under such circumstances, as required for mitigation under AG \P 20(b).
 He offered no evidence of financial counseling or budget information establishing solvency going forward or ability to repay his delinquencies.
 He failed to demonstrate that theses problems are being resolved, are under control, or that a good-faith effort toward resolution has actually been initiated.
-Accordingly, Applicant failed to establish mitigation of financial security concerns under the provisions of AG ¶¶ 20(c) or 20(d).
+Accordingly, Applicant failed to establish mitigation of financial security concerns under the provisions of AG $\P\P$ 20(c) or 20(d).